-F2.
-LabSvs E-data (external data): LabSys version yyy.
+E-data (external data): LabSys version yyy.
 Users can request lab tests from LabSys.
-The sample itself is delivered by ... and the reply comes on fax and electronically.
+The sample itself is delivered by and the reply comes on fax and electronically.
 One reply may contain several results.
 Tasks: LabSys is used in connection with task C10, Perform clinical session.
-E-support: The technical interface to LabSys is described in ...
-MediData supports LabSys in Denmark and can provide integration support.
+E-support: The technical interface to LabSys is described in MediData supports LabSys in Denmark and can provide integration support.
 The customer has contracted the rights with MediData.
-LabSys generates replies continuously by fax, but at present the electronic replies E-data updates: are only sent as a batch over night.
-The entire hospital requests around 8000 tests a day, mainly between 8:00 and S-data updates: 16:30.
+E-data updates: LabSys generates replies continuously by fax, but at present the electronic replies are only sent as a batch over night.
+S-data updates: The entire hospital requests around 8000 tests a day, mainly between 8:00 and • 16:30.
 Data volume: Each reply consists of one or more results, each of around 500 characters.